particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 72
 ```

-**Variable:** The name of the Spark.variable that you are measuring.
+**Variable:** The name of the Particle.variable that you are measuring.

 ```
 // EXAMPLE VARIABLE NAME